alexini-mv/kinetic-neurotransmission/README.md

 ## Interesting Links

 - Perkel, Jeffrey M. (2022) _How to fix your scientific coding errors_.
 Nature 602, 172-173.
 DOI: [10.1038/d41586-022-00217-0](https://doi.org/10.1038/d41586-022-00217-0).
-- Pylint, a tool that checks for errors in Python code.
+- **Pylint**, a tool that checks for errors in Python code.
 [Tutorials and documentation](https://pylint.pycqa.org/en/latest/index.html).
+- **Autopep8**, a package automatically formats Python code to conform to the PEP 8 style guide.
+[Documentation](https://github.com/hhatto/autopep8).